Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Ablation Study

-On the one hand, our findings in Appendix \ref{app:capacity_factor} reveal different training strategies result in significantly varying levels of imbalance.
+On the one hand, our findings in Appendix~\ref{app:capacity_factor} reveal that different training strategies result in significantly varying levels of imbalance.
 Specifically, MoE models trained from scratch exhibit a much higher degree of imbalance.
-For instance, OLMoE and DeepSeek-V2-Lite experience peak expert-wise token allocations exceeding $5\bar{N}$, whereas Qwen1.5-MoE and Mixtral are upcycled from dense language models, maintain a more balanced distribution, with peak expert-wise allocations staying below $3\bar{N}$.
-This is because upcycling initializes experts with the same parameters \cite{komatsuzaki2023sparse}, while experts are randomly initialized when training from scratch, leading to a greater imbalance in token assignments \cite{lo2024closerlookmixtureofexpertslarge}.
+For instance, OLMoE and DeepSeek-V2-Lite experience peak expert-wise token allocations exceeding $5\bar{N}$, whereas Qwen1.5-MoE and Mixtral are upcycled from dense language models and maintain a more balanced distribution, with peak expert-wise allocations staying below $3\bar{N}$.
+This is because upcycling initializes all experts with identical parameters~\citep{komatsuzaki2023sparse}, reducing divergence and promoting balanced training in the early stages.

 On the other hand, despite the widespread use of auxiliary balance loss in MoE training, it does not guarantee balanced token assignments across experts, as token distribution still varies significantly during inference on test data.
 This necessitates integrating expert capacity into the inference process.